Jaden Smith Is Starting A Rock Band With His Sister Willow And New GF Odessa Adlon

 — Jaden Smith (@officialjaden) April 21, 2017

-In addition to talking about his rock band, K-pop and clothing line plans, Jaden Smith promised to drop a couple new videos within the next month.
+In addition to talking about his rock band, K-pop and clothing line plans, Jaden Smith promised to drop a couple of new videos within the next month.

 And Yes I Have 2 Videos Dropping In The Next Month. #Syre #Batman #WatchMe